-This handbook provides much information but if what you need is not here, please call the main office (963-3951) so that we can help.
-Please also look at our website www.wfbschools.com, to access many useful updates and items including a Richard School page and the calendar.
+As we go through the year, please look to the Whitefish Bay School website www.wfbschools.com, to access many useful updates and items including a Cumberland School link and the calendar.
 We look forward to the joy of working with you and your child(ren) this year.
 Thank you for the trust you place in us.
-Here's to a successful 2023-24 school year for our students, staff, and families!
+Here's to a successful 2023-24 school year for our students, staff and families!

-Chad Nelson, Principal Chad.Nelson@wfbschools.com

-Katie Petersen, Associate Principal Katie.Petersen@wfbschools.com
+Respectfully,

+Jayne A. Heffron, Principal, Jayne.heffron@wfbschools.com Rebecca Salomon, Associate Principal, Rebecca.salomon@wfbschools.com

-Student Attendance
+Student Attendance and Morning Entrance

-Health Room and Absence Reporting
+Health room and Absence Reporting

-Health Room: Room 119 Telephone: 414-962-6810 Email: richards.healthroom@wfbschools.com
+Health room: Room 111Telephone:414-963-3943ext.3Email:Cumberland.healthroom@wfbschools.com

 Regular school attendance is crucial for your child's success in school.
 Attendance is also required by state statute and WFB School Board Policy.
 Students are expected to arrive at school daily in time to line up and enter with their classes.
-When a child arrives late to school, they are considered tardy.
-Students displaying repeated tardiness will be referred to the administration.
-Whitefish Bay School Board Policy 431, including Rules, governs all attendance procedures in the District.
+When a child arrives at school late, s/he is tardy.
+Students displaying repeated tardiness or absences will be referred to the office.
+Whitefish Bay School Board Policy 431 including Rules governs all attendance procedures in the district.

 There is an absence call system in place as a safety measure for our families.
-Whenever your child is absent, please call the health room to report the absence at 414-962-6810 or email the health room at Richards.health room@wfbschools.com.
+Whenever your child is absent, please call the health room to report the absence at 963-3943 ext.
+3 or email the health room Cumberland.healthroom@wfbschools.com.
 Include your child's name and the reason for the absence.
 An answering machine allows calls to be made during non-school hours.
 In the case of unreported absences, the school will attempt to contact parents as early as possible.
-When a parent/guardian does not contact the health room, the absence is marked as unexcused.
+When a parent/guardian does not contact the health room, the absence is marked as Unexcused.